LuhangYang/exact_diagonalization/README.md

 # Exact Diagonalization

 This library can be used to solve various problems in condensed matter physics using exact diagonalization method.
 This method consists of a series of different algorithms, which together can be a powerful tool to solve diverse problems in low energy physics.
 This library is in python.
-Most of the functions and classes defined are self-explanatory and is a good resource for the purpose of teaching as well.
+Most of the functions and classes defined are self-explanatory and is a good resource for the purpose of both teaching and conducting research.

 #